 While there are no breeds that are officially recognized as service dogs, there are several breeds that are commonly trained to become service animals.
 These dog breeds are selected because they possess certain traits and characteristics that make them well-qualified to be trained as service dogs.

 Before we get to the top breeds, it’s worth noting the traits and characteristics required in a breed to become a service dog.
-These dogs need to have the right trainability and temperament, and only select breeds meet that criteria.
+These dogs need to have the right trainability and temperament, and only select breeds meet that criterion.
 Here are the traits of a dog that help them make great service animals:

 What are the best breeds for service dogs?
 Certain service dogs require different skills for different physical, emotional, and mental health diagnoses that not every breed is cut out for.
-Here is a list of the top dog breeds, and the traits and characteristics they have that make them well-suited to be service dogs.
+Here is a list of the top dog breeds and the traits and characteristics they have that make them well-suited to be service dogs.

-Lab retrievers make excellent service dogs because they are friendly and good-natured.
+Labrador retrievers make excellent service dogs because they are friendly and good-natured.
 They are both intelligent and have the physical stature, making them ideal to become any type of service dog.

 Golden retrievers have many redeeming traits to be service dogs.
 They are one of the most intelligent and friendly dog breeds.
 Another common reason they are often selected is the fact that they excel in training.
 They form strong bonds with their human halves and are gentle and sweet, which can help to reduce anxiety.
 Like lab retrievers, golden retrievers are great for any type of service dog.

 As a breed, german shepherds are intelligent, well-behaved, and easy to train.
 They are known to form strong bonds with their human halves.
 They are also exceedingly focused and have a powerful sense of smell, which makes them well-suited to monitoring blood sugar levels.
-They are great as several service dog types but excel as a Diabetes alert dog.
+They are great as several service dog types but excel as Diabetes alert dogs.

 As a breed, poodles may seem like a surprising choice, however, but they possess many characteristics needed to become a service dog.
 Some traits that Poodles typically have are a great demeanor, high intelligence, and being easy to train.
 They are great as any type of service dog.